 The Moorish Revival style is a Western appropriation of motifs associated with Islamic architecture and aesthetics, including large domes, horseshoe arches, and vaulted rectangular facades.
-Its origins in the United States date back to the first half of the 19th century and is said to be inspired by George Washington Irving’s “Tales of the Alhambra,” which was first published in 1832.
+Its origins in the United States date back to the first half of the 19th century.
+The style is said to be inspired by George Washington Irving’s “Tales of the Alhambra,” which was first published in 1832.

 Irving regaled readers with his account of the splendors of Muslim Spain, centering on the Alhambra site, where he had the opportunity to live for some time.
-With its lush gardens and flowing fountains, the Alhambra—much like other Islamic heritage sites—is meant to remind Muslims of the Quranic description of paradise.
+With its lush gardens and flowing fountains, the Alhambra — much like other Islamic heritage sites — is meant to remind Muslims of the Quranic description of paradise.
 This physical imagery had a profound effect on Irving, a romanticist, who was well-aware of the religious meaning.
-Irving writes:

 “I tread haunted ground, and am surrounded by romantic associations.
 From earliest boyhood, when, on the banks of the Hudson, I first pored over the pages of old Gines Perez de Hytas’s apocryphal but chivalresque history of the civil wars of Granada, and the feuds of its gallant cavaliers, the Zegries and Abencerrages, that city has ever been a subject of my waking dreams; and often have I trod in fancy the romantic halls of the Alhambra.
 Behold for once a day-dream realized; yet I can scarce credit my senses, or believe that I do indeed inhabit the palace of Boabdil, and look down from its balconies upon chivalric Granada.
 As I loiter through these Oriental chambers, and hear the murmur of fountains and the song of the nightingale; as I inhale the odor of the rose, and feel the influence of the balmy climate, I am almost tempted to fancy myself in the paradise of Mahomet(ﷺ”), and that the plump little Dolores is one of the bright-eyed houris, destined to administer to the happiness of true believers.”